jetbrains-academy/gateway-to-pandas/Pandas/Data exploration/Exploring and summarizing data/task.md

 ### `value_count()`
-It return the counts of unique rows in the DataFrame.
+It returns the counts of unique rows in the DataFrame.
 If you specify the row, it will return the counts of unique values in that row.

 Basic syntax: